lowepowerlab/protocols/dna_electrophoresis.md

 * When using LAB buffer, you can run at over 30 V per cm gel length. (xxxFigure out what size gels we'll be using).

 ## Visualize the Gel
-* Carry gel in a secondary containment tray to room XXX.
+* Carry gel in a secondary containment tray to the gel doc room (2nd floor common lab space, past the autoclaves/ice machine and on the left).
 Use the 1 glove-rule (touch gel with your non-dominant gloved hand.
 Keep your dominant hand glove-free to open doors, use computer mice, etc without contaminating it).
-* xxx Add any info about the software quirks if necessary
+   * Bring a flash drive to save your gel image
+* Geldoc quirks:
+   * Open the gel software.
+With the door open, preview the gel.
+Carefully adjust the zoom/aperture size on the camera by rotating the camera (not software buttons).
+Center your gel.
+   * Close the gel doc
+   * The UV transillumination button has been worn off.
+After closing the door, press the button without a label.
+   * Take an image.
+Make sure you can see the intensity of both (1) the bands in your ladder (necessary to determine sizing) and (2) your products and any non-specific products.
+Sometimes you need to take photos with 2 different exposure times to capture everything on the gel.
+   * Inverting/Reversing the colors can make it easier to see bands (white background with black bands where there is DNA fluorescence)
+   * Save the image on your flash drive.
+   * Wipe the gel doc platform with a paper towel to remove buffer salt residue.

 ## Clean-Up
 * Discard DNA gel in the trash (xxxI think this is okay at Davis.
 We should check)
 * Use a funnel to carefully pour used LAB buffer back into the "Used 1x LAB buffer" bottle, and seal it.
-Add a hash-mark to the label to indicate # of uses.  (xxx eventually we'll determine when to toss the buffer.)
+The 1x LAB buffer seems to grow black fuzzy mold in our lab (thanks former mycology occupants).
+When you see mold, disgard the buffer and get a new bottle.
+Mold doesn't seem to grow in the 10x LAB, but keep an eye on it too.
 * make sure gel comb is free of residual agar
 * Clean up any other mess at the gel doc area

 ## Planning ahead
 * Agarose gels can be pre-poured, solidified, wrapped in cellophane, and stored at 4C for up to 2 weeks.